Client-side fields

 2. Unset the field in the data source’s Read function.

-if err := d.Set("deletion_protection", nil); err != nil {
+if err := d.Set("send_propagated_connection_limit_if_zero", nil); err != nil {

-return fmt.Errorf("Error setting deletion_protection: %s", err)
+return fmt.Errorf("Error setting send_propagated_connection_limit_if_zero: %s", err)

 }

-Add the following as pre_delete custom code.
+Add the following as encoder (and update_encoder) custom code.

 }